mdingemanse/zotpress_fork/readme.txt

 Compatible with Firefox, Safari, Chrome, and IE9.
 Made with jQuery, jQuery UI, jQuery doTimeout, Live Query, OAuth, and [Open Library](https://openlibrary.org/ "Open Library").

 Special thanks to Joe Alberts for substantial contributions to the code, comprehensive testing, and design ideation.
-Thanks also to contributors Christopher Cheung, Jason S., Chris Wentzloff, and Karljürgen Feuerherm (@feuerherm) for their code contributions and guidance.
+Thanks also to contributors Christopher Cheung, Jason S., Chris Wentzloff, Karljürgen Feuerherm (@feuerherm), and Mark Dingemanse (@codeispoetry) for their code contributions, testing, and guidance.
 Finally, my sincere gratitude goes out to all who have donated in support of this plugin.

 Please note that this plugin is on semi-hiatus, with updates expected about 1-3 times a year.